 Detailed particulars will be included with our purchase receipt for your interest and security.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than 100% genuine, authentic and original, a full refund will be given at any time”.

-A Patek Philippe ‘Extract from the Archives’ has been applied for and will be included in the sale.
+A Patek Philippe ‘Extract from the Archives’ will be included in the sale.

 This watch comes complete with a Patek Philippe felt purse and a high quality hardwood presentation box.